CustomAdaptor in Syncfusion Angular Grid

 Handling sorting operation

-To enable sorting operations in your web application using the custom adaptor, first configure the custom adaptor to extend OData support in your service collection.
+To enable sorting operations in the web application using the custom adaptor, configure the custom adaptor to extend OData support in the service collection.
 This involves adding the OrderBy method within the OData setup, allowing data to be sorted based on specified criteria.
-Once enabled, clients can use the $orderby query option in their requests to sort data entries by desired attributes.
+Once enabled, clients can use the $orderby query option in requests to sort data entries by desired attributes.

 // Create a new instance of the web application builder.